Policies and Standards

 0-517 USFCard and ID Badge Policy

-The USFCard is used for identification, verification of USF System status, use of USF System services such as the library services, door access, purchase of parking decals, obtaining passes for USF System sporting and theatrical events, and other related events and services.
-Certain units within the USF System may require employees to carry an ID badge as an alternate form of identification.
+The USFCard is used for identification, verification of University of South Florida status, use of University of South Florida services such as the library services, door access, purchase of parking decals, obtaining passes for University of South Florida sporting and theatrical events, and other related events and services.
+Certain units within the University of South Florida may require employees to carry an ID badge as an alternate form of identification.
 This ID badge is used for unit identification for verification of unit status.
-The ID badge does not replace the USFCard as primary form of identification and shall not be used to grant access to any USF System Service.
+The ID badge does not replace the USFCard as primary form of identification and shall not be used to grant access to any University of South Florida Service.

 0-518: Technology Acquisition Policy